Shrimp Vindaloo Recipe (Prawn Vindaloo)

 Shrimp vindaloo served in a bowl.

-Goans modified the curry to suit their palate by adding spices to it and replacing wine with vinegar.
+Vindaloo is a very popular Goan curry that is influenced by Portuguese cuisine.
+Goans modified the curry to suit their palate by adding aromatic whole spices and replacing wine with vinegar.

 Ingredients

+• Shrimp (Prawns) – I used medium-sized shrimp to make the curry, but you can also use small or jumbo prawns.
+Clean and devein the shrimp before using.
 Frozen shrimp also works great in this recipe.
 Make sure to thaw them before adding them to the curry.

 How To Make Shrimp Vindaloo